-(a) Megajoules per kilogram. (b) Transportation of gypsum board accounts for over 10% of the board's embodied energy, while mining accounts for less than 1%. (c) Section 01350 of the Material Specifications adopted by the Collaborative for High Performance Schools (CHPS) for VOC emissions. (d) USG uses more recaptured (FGD or flue gas desulfurization) gypsum than any other wallboard supplier-over 3 million tons in 2003.
-Based on current operations, all FIBEROCK Brand panels use FGD gypsum, but the FGD gypsum content of Sheetrack Brand panels changes from plant to plant and even day to day at any one plant, due to availability.
-The recycled contents above are approximate, based on plant averages for 2002.
-Most of the power plants that produce recaptured gypsum are east of the Mississippi River.
-While FGD gypsum is not available everywhere in North America, USG does have plants strategically located to meet your needs.
+(a) Megajoules per kilogram. (b) Transportation of gypsum board accounts for over 10% of the board's embodied energy, while mining accounts for less than 1%. (c) Section 01350 of the Material Specifications adopted by the Collaborative for High Performance Schools (CHPS) for VOC emissions.
+All FIBEROCK panels use FGD gypsum, but the FGD gypsum content of SHEETROCK panels changes from plant to plant and even day to day at any one plant, due to availability.
+The recycled contents above are approximate.
+While FGD gypsum is not available everywhere in Canada, CGC does have plants strategically located to meet your needs.
 Evaluation should be made for each job on the benefits of using FGD instead of natural gypsum.